rummyfairplaydesk.com Latest Edition

 Core Summary

-An impure sequence is a run of three or more consecutive cards of the same suit where at least one card is replaced by a Joker (either a printed Joker or a wild Joker).
-While it is a powerful tool for reducing your point total, the critical rule in Indian rummy is that an impure sequence cannot replace a pure sequence ...
+An impure sequence rummy is a valid run of three or more consecutive cards of the same suit where one card is replaced by a Joker (either a printed Joker or a randomly selected wild Joker).
+While they are easier to form than pure sequences, they cannot win a game on their own.
+In the standard Indian rummy format, you m...

 Key Modules